 But clinical trials are really expensive to run, so at the moment they need to be funded by grants or other means.
 With a fast-growing membership already over 200 people, there’s no shortage of good clinical trial ideas that can change lung cancer patients’ lives, but not all good ideas turn into clinical trials due to lack of funding.
 Limited funding also sometimes means that not all clinical trials can open at all hospitals.

 Where does my donation go?

-Your donation will be used to support clinical trial activities which help to discover better ways to diagnose, treat and support people with lung cancer.
+Your donation will be used to support clinical trial activities which help to discover better ways to diagnose, treat and support people with lung cancer and mesothelioma.